IO-08/Discord-Bot-/README.md

-Hi, My name is Ayo, and I am a self-employed bot developer and a second-year computer sceience student at the University of Toronto.
+Hi, My name is Ayo, and I am a self-employed bot developer and a second-year computer science student at the University of Toronto.
 Listed above is the discord bot I coded to send encouraging messages and quotes when certain words are entered.
 Thank you for being here, and more updates to come!